UI5/renovate-config/CONTRIBUTING.md

 ## 📝 Reporting Issues

 ### Seeking Help / Not a Bug
-If you need help setting something up, or if you have questions regarding UI5 Renovate Preset, please seek help on a community platform like [SAP Community](https://pages.community.sap.com/topics/ui5), [StackOverflow](http://stackoverflow.com/questions/tagged/ui5-renovate-config) or the `#renovate-config` channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/). -->
+If you need help setting something up, or if you have questions regarding UI5 Renovate Preset Config, please seek help on a community platform like [SAP Community](https://pages.community.sap.com/topics/ui5), [StackOverflow](http://stackoverflow.com/questions/tagged/ui5-renovate-config) or the `#renovate-config` channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com/). -->

 ### How to Report an Issue

-1. **Only UI5 Renovate Preset issues**
+1. **Only UI5 Renovate Preset Config issues**
     * Please do not report:
         * Issues caused by dependencies.
         * Issues caused by the use of non-public/internal methods.
 Only the public methods listed in the API documentation may be used.